getreu/tp-note/docs/source/tpnote--manpage.md

 Before launching the text editor and after closing it, _Tp-Note_ synchronizes the filename with the note's metadata.
 When the user changes the metadata of a note, _Tp-Note_ will replicate that change in the note's filename.
-As a result, *all your note's filenames always correspond to their metadata*, which allows you to find your notes back quickly.
+As a result, *all your note's filenames always correspond to their metadata*, which helps to retrieve your notes in large data pools.

 Example: